Easy garden ideas – 34 low-maintenance ways to enhance your outdoor space

 (Image credit: Future PLC/Holly Jolliffe)

-Gravel garden ideas have become a garden trend that has slowly been gathering speed in popularity.
-It is a super easy low-maintenance garden idea that will not only help keep weeds under control but also look super chic.
+Gravel garden ideas have slowly been gathering speed as a popular gardening trend.
+It's one of the best easy maintenance garden ideas that will not only help keep weeds under control but also look super chic.

 All you need is to choose a suitable liner for the garden and choose where the pockets of plants are going to go so you can make space for them.
-Then simply fill the rest of the gaps in with gravel.
-That's no lawn to mow and no weeds to tackle, a double threat in a garden idea.
+Then, simply fill the rest of the gaps in with gravel.
+That way, there's no lawn to mow and no weeds to tackle.
+That doesn't mean you can't grow anything there, though.

 'People expect not to be able to grow on this stony ground and I think that's a lot of the problem with kind of more traditional approach,' explains garden designer Jon Davies of Wild City Studio.
-'There's a wealth of beautiful wildflowers that grow in these very poor soils.
+'There's a wealth of beautiful wildflowers that grow in these very stony locations.
 That's actually what they really need.

 yellow painted table and chairs in garden, matching pendant light, bowl of oranges, rug, bright cushions, cutlery, plates, jug of orange